 This is a super-quick solution when you’re running out the door and need something for the pup.

-Simply slice a banana in half and put it in the KONG.
-Voila.
+Slice a banana in half and put it in the Kong: Voilà!
 You can add peanut butter to seal it in, or plain yogurt for a protein burst.

 8. Canned Pumpkin

 Does your dog have a sensitive tummy?
-This might be the treat for them.
-Make sure you’re giving them the healthy stuff that doesn’t contain any added sugar (definitely don’t use pumpkin pie filling), and don’t overdo it.
+This might be a treat for them.
+Make sure you’re giving them the healthy stuff that doesn’t contain any added sugar (definitely don’t use pumpkin pie filling).